AlirezAkbary/ML_Bio_Course/README.md

 The project is about the prediction of binding between proteins and drugs.
 In phase 1, this is done by machine learning algorithms (XGBoost).

-In phase 2,  the problem was to improve the limitations of the well-known literature model DeepDTA.
-By reading the state-of-the-art paper in the literature GraphDTA, which takes advantage of Graph Neural Networks, I modified the architecture of Deep-DTA by implementing LSTM to learn protein sequence (as DeepDTA doesn't take the sequential nature of target amino-acid structures into account) and graph convolutional network to learn drug structure.
-Also, I applied some interpretability methods to analyze the network learned on data and got valuable insights that the learned model overly dependent on the drugs without a reasonable focus on the proteins.
+In phase 2,  the problem was to improve the limitations of the well-known model DeepDTA.
+By reading the state-of-the-art paper GraphDTA, which takes advantage of Graph Neural Networks, I modified DeepDTA by implementing LSTM to learn protein sequence (as DeepDTA doesn't take the sequential nature of target amino-acid structures into account) and graph convolutional network to learn drug structure.
+Also, I applied some interpretability methods to analyze the network learned on data and got valuable insights that the learned model is overly dependent on the drugs without a reasonable focus on the proteins.

 My literature review on the topic consisted: